BESS Workgroup

 maintenance operations, before bringing it back, the Preference may

-controlled maintenance operation, and the non-revertive option is
+up without any controlled maintenance operation, and the non-revertive non-

 In Figure 3, we assume that based on the Highest-Preference